 Preventing an Appliance Apocalypse

 Occasionally, a broken appliance can cause serious damage, especially of the watery sort.
 Your clothes washer’s supply hoses may burst or crack and produce a spray of water, much like turning loose a garden hose in your house.
-That’s bad if your washer is located in an unfinished ground-floor area, terrible if your laundry room is upstairs.
+That’s bad if your washer is located in an unfinished first-floor space, but a catastrophe if it’s upstairs.
 Insurance companies, which may have to pay homeowners’ claims after such mishaps, recommend changing washer supply hoses every three to five years.
 Because insurance companies aren’t buying the hoses, they have selfish reasons for eliminating all possible risk, but other experts recommend replacing hoses after five years, seven at most.
 Use heavy-duty, steel-reinforced hoses, which cost around $20 a pair.

 Although a clothes washer’s discharge hose can also break, this is less of a risk because it’s not under constant pressure.
 If it does break, the flood will generally be limited to one load of dirty, soapy water.
 However, if the hose breaks down low near the discharge outlet while the washer is in use, the washer will keep trying to fill and discharge until you turn it off.
 Consequently, some homeowners replace the discharge hose at the same time they replace the supply hoses.